Colletotrichum acutatum: Host and symptoms

 Colletotrichum acutatum has a broad host range, but is most important in strawberries.
-C. acutatum on strawberries.
 The pathogen causes black spot of fruit, but can also be seen attacking the plant at its crowns, roots and leaves.
 After planting, stunting and yellowing as well as wilting may occur.
 General symptoms of the disease in other plants can also be seen on flowers, petioles, and roots.
 Stems are also a prominent place to see symptoms.
 Lesions on the stem can appear dark colored, oval shaped, and possibly have immersed spots located on petioles and runners.
-Once C.acutatum infects these parts of the plant, it can cause other diseases to unfold such as crown root rot, defoliation, bloom blight and fruit rot.
-Unfortunately, the most significant loss can be seen once the fruit is attacked.
-If the fruit is infected it will develop small brown spots (green fruit) or black spots (red fruit) and can expand throughout the fruits’ surface.
+Once C. acutatum infects these parts of the plant, it can cause other diseases to unfold such as crown root rot, defoliation, bloom blight and fruit rot.
+The most significant loss can be seen once the fruit is attacked.
+If the fruit is infected it will develop small brown spots (green fruit) or black spots (red fruit) and can expand throughout the fruits' surface.

 Environment

 This pathogen has a wide geographical distribution.
 Strains of the pathogen are present throughout various climates worldwide.
 Temperature can affect how symptoms appear on the host.
 Optimal temperature for growth of C. acutatum is 25 degrees Celsius.
-For instance, in weather with high humidity, orange colored spores appear on the hosts’ lesions.
+For instance, in weather with high humidity, orange colored spores appear on the hosts' lesions.
 Specifically in strawberries, this disease appears to be more harmful in warm climates.
 Transference of disease occurs when conidia are spread by water, specifically rain or irrigation water.
 Another way of contamination is from infected equipment or wind.

 Taxonomic history

 Historically fungi that were pathogenic on different plants were often given different names, even though they often had near identical morphology.
-In 1957 Josef Adolf von Arx synonymized about 600 fungal species names as Colletotrichum gloeosporioides.
+In 1957, Josef Adolf von Arx synonymized about 600 fungal species names as Colletotrichum gloeosporioides.
 In 1965 C. gloeosporioides strains that had acute conidia and slower growth were renamed as Colletotrichum acutatum.
 With the invention of easy and affordable DNA sequencing technologies, species identification switched from being based on morphology to being based on a combination of morphology and molecular phylogenetics.
 In 2012 the C. acutatum species was split up into more than two dozen new species, and is now referred to as the C. acutatum species complex.
 The C. acutatum species complex still includes a species called C. acutatum, but it is now defined more narrowly than it had been from 1965 to 2012.

-Management
+As a biocontrol agent

+This fungus attacks the Australian species Hakea sericea in South Africa, where this shrub is an invasive species.
+For this reason, local researchers have been investigating the application of this fungus as a means of biological control.